sheilnaik/grocery-digital-coupons/README.md

 Yep.

 ### What's the solution?
-Just add *all* digital coupons to your card each week.
+The script adds *all* digital coupons to your card each week.
 Then, you'll automatically get the discount when you buy a product without having to do any legwork.

 ### So how does the script work?
 The script uses [Selenium](http://selenium-python.readthedocs.io/index.html) to launch the grocery store's website, login with your loyalty card information, and automatically add each available coupon to your card.